php-coder/togglz-spring-boot/README.md

 auto configuration will not create these beans and will use the ones already available in the application context.

 The auto configuration also support providing feature values inside your application.properties/application.yml.
 See an example below of the application.yml.
-Note this is an Spring Boot in-memory implementation of a `StateRepository` which does not persist edited features.
+Note this is a Spring Boot in-memory implementation of a `StateRepository` which does not persist edited features.
 If persistence is needed `FileBasedStateRepository`, `JDBCStateRepository` or any other applicable `StateRepository` can be added to the application context manually.
 When you want to use a `FileBasedStateRepository` you can also use this by providing a `togglz.features-file` application property.